todogroup/ospo-career-path/module5/README.md

 ![Binary Scanning](binary-scanning.png)

-The purpose of binary scanning is similar to source code scanning (identification of open source components and their versions), which can help with BOM creation, as well as identification of potential vulnerabilities for specific software packages coming into your organization.
+The purpose of binary scanning is similar to source code scanning (identification of open source components and their versions), which can help with SBOM creation, as well as identification of potential vulnerabilities for specific software packages coming into your organization.

 The challenge here, of course, is that without readable source code, binary scanning is a heuristic that relies on some characteristic elements of binaries, such as string variables, filenames and sometimes method and field names from languages with run-time code available (e.g. Java).
 Because hardware architectures and compilers can change over time, binary scanners have to be frequently adjusted to try and account for these changes.